Liposuction is a cosmetic procedure used to remove unwanted body fat.

 - stitch up and bandage the treated area

-It usually takes one to three hours.
+This usually takes 1 to 3 hours.
 Most people need to stay in hospital overnight.

 After the procedure, you'd be fitted with an elasticated support corset or compression bandages.
 This helps to reduce swelling and bruising, and should be worn constantly for several weeks after the operation.